Proton Pass

-Proton Pass is a freemium open-source password manager developed by the Swiss software company Proton AG.
+Proton Pass is a freemium password manager with open-source clients, developed by the Swiss software company Proton AG.

 Overview

 Proton Pass can store login credentials, email aliases, credit card data, passkeys, 2FA secret keys, files, and notes in virtual vaults that are encrypted using 256-bit AES-GCM.

 Browser extensions are available for Chromium-based browsers (Chrome, Edge, Brave, etc.) and Firefox.

 History

 Following Proton's acquisition of SimpleLogin, in April 2022, engineers from both companies worked on developing a password manager to release under the Proton brand.

+2023

 On April 20, 2023, Proton launched a beta version of Proton Pass to a limited audience of existing Proton customers.

 On 28 June 2023, Proton Pass was launched globally under a freemium model.
 Initially, it was available as a browser extension (Chromium-based browsers and Firefox) and as a mobile app (iPhone/iPad and Android).

 On 19 July 2023, Proton published the results of its security audit of Proton Pass mobile apps, browser extensions, and API, conducted by Cure53.
-At the same time, Proton released the Proton Pass clients' source code under the GNU General Public License v3.0.
+At the same time, Proton released the source code for Proton Pass under the GNU General Public License v3.0.

 On 25 October 2023, Proton announced the addition of a sharing feature to Proton Pass, allowing users to share passwords and other sensitive information with other Proton Pass users, via end-to-end encryption.